-Diversity Advocacy provides service and support for historically underrepresented, GLBT (lesbian, gay, bi-sexual, transgender, queer and ally), first generation, and/or low income students.
+Diversity Advocacy provides service and support for historically underrepresented, LGBT (lesbian, gay, bi-sexual, transgender, queer and ally), first generation, and/or low income students.
 Through partnerships with several university offices, Diversity Advocacy works to help remove the barriers that may hinder students’ successful college transition.

 MASAI is a peer mentor program focused on the retention of first generation, low income and historically underrepresented first-year and transfer students.
 Participants are paired with upper-class students who assist mentees with academic work, help them get involved in the campus community and organizations, assist with their transition into the University culture and provide information about campus resources.